Vegan banana pancakes are fluffy, light, and full of sweet banana flavor. These are perfect for a weekend breakfast!

 - Place a tablespoon of vegan buttery spread in a large skillet, and heat over medium low heat.

-- Once the pan is hot, spoon the batter into the pan.
+Once the pan is hot, spoon the batter into the pan.
 Cook the pancakes low and slow, it may take about 3-4 minutes on each side.
-Once the pancakes are done around the edges, flip them over.
+Once the pancakes are done around the edges, flip them over with a thin spatula.
 Cook for about 3 or 4 minutes more, then remove from pan.

-- Repeat with remaining pancakes.
-Top with butter and syrup.
+Repeat with remaining pancakes.
+Top with vegan buttery spread and syrup.

 Serving size is two pancakes.